-FC-1.11.3 For customers falling under Category (g) in Paragraph FC-1.11.1, the customer's name and contact information must be recorded.
+FC-1.11.3 For customers falling under Category (g) in paragraph FC-1.11.1, the customer's name and contact information must be recorded.
 However, the verification, certification and due diligence requirements in Paragraphs FC-1.2.3, FC-1.2.8 and FC-1.2.11 may be dispensed with.
-As a matter of prudence, it is recommended that identification documentation is checked by the Conventional Bank Licensees.
-Conventional bank licensees may, of course, continue to apply the verification, certification and due diligence requirements mentioned in Paragraph FC-1.11.2 for their own purposes.
+As a matter of prudence, it is recommended that identification documentation is checked by the Islamic Bank Licensee.
+Islamic bank licensees may, of course, continue to apply the verification, certification and due diligence requirements mentioned in Paragraph FC-1.11.2 for their own purposes.

-FC-1.11.4 Conventional bank licensees wishing to apply simplified due diligence measures as allowed for under Paragraph FC-1.11.1 must retain documentary evidence supporting their categorisation of the customer.
+Islamic bank licensees wishing to apply simplified due diligence measures as allowed for under Paragraph FC-1.11.1 must retain documentary evidence supporting their categorisation of the customer.

-- FC-1.11.5 Examples of such documentary evidence may include a printout from a regulator's website, confirming the licensed status of an institution, and internal papers attesting to a review of the AML/CFT measures applied in a jurisdiction. - FC-1.11.6 Conventional bank licensees may use authenticated SWIFT messages as a basis for confirmation of the identity of a financial institution under FC-1.11.1 (d) and (e) where it is dealing as principal.
-For customers coming under Paragraph FC-1.11.1 (d) and (e), conventional bank licensees must also obtain and retain a written statement from the parent institution of the subsidiary concerned, confirming that the subsidiary is subject to the same AML/CFT measures as its parent.
+FC-1.11.5 Examples of such documentary evidence may include a printout from a regulator's website, confirming the licensed status of an institution, and internal papers attesting to a review of the AML/CFT measures applied in a jurisdiction.

+Islamic bank licensees may use authenticated SWIFT messages as a basis for confirmation of the identity of a financial institution under FC-1.11.1 (d) and (e) where it is dealing as principal.
+For customers coming under Paragraph FC-1.11.1 (d) and (e), Islamic bank licensees must also obtain and retain a written statement from the parent institution of the subsidiary concerned, confirming that the subsidiary is subject to the same AML/CFT measures as its parent.

-Simplified customer due diligence measures must not be applied where a conventional bank licensee knows, suspects, or has reason to suspect, that the applicant is engaged in money laundering or terrorism financing or that the transaction is carried out on behalf of another person engaged in money laundering or terrorism financing.
+Simplified customer due diligence measures must not be applied where an Islamic bank licensee knows, suspects, or has reason to suspect, that the applicant is engaged in money laundering or terrorism financing or that the transaction is carried out on behalf of another person engaged in money laundering or terrorism financing.

-Simplified customer due diligence measures must not be applied where a conventional bank licensee knows, suspects, or has reason to suspect, that transactions are linked, such that they exceed the threshold specified in Paragraph FC-1.11.1 (g).
+Simplified customer due diligence measures must not be applied where an Islamic bank licensee knows, suspects, or has reason to suspect, that transactions are linked, such that they exceed the threshold specified in Paragraph FC-1.11.1 (g).